mchow01/mchow01.github.io/about.md

 I have a deep passion for sports.
 I love playing golf and bowling.
 I enjoy listening to music.
 I particularly like U2, Metallica, and good rock and metal.
 I also listen to old and new Asian/Hong Kong tunes.
 I love playing video games when I have free time.
 I do not often read literary books, but I enjoy reading technical journals and periodicals to keep up with what is going on in the world.

 ###Favorite Sport Teams
-I have been following Manchester United F.C. since I was in high school (1995).
+I have been a Manchester United F.C. supporter since I was in high school, 1995.
 Ditto for the Miami Hurricanes and the Fighting Irish of Notre Dame in college football.
 I also follow the New England Patriots and the Boston Celtics closely.